brooklynrail/brooklynrail-platform/content/events/2021/08/tete-a-tete-huguette-caland.md

 deck: Featuring Brigitte Caland, Claire Gilman, and Eleanor Heartney
 summary: Scholar and chef Brigitte Caland and curator Claire Gilman join Rail Editor-at-Large Eleanor Heartney for a conversation on Huguette Caland.
-We conclue with a poetry reading by Bernardo Wade.
+We conclude with a poetry reading by Bernardo Wade.
 people:
   - person: brigitte-caland
   - person: claire-gilman